 The emulated TimeCapsule is now up and running.
 Time to configure macOS.

 Only one command is needed to allow unofficial Apple devices to be discovered as a TimeMachine network volume.

 defaults write com.apple.systempreferences TMShowUnsupportedNetworkVolumes 1

-Your Server should be shown now in TimeMachine preferences.
+The Server should be shown now in TimeMachine preferences now.